History of Microsoft: 1975–1985: The founding of Microsoft

 In late 1974, Paul Allen, a programmer at Honeywell, was walking through Harvard Square when he saw the cover of the January 1975 issue of Popular Electronics that demonstrated the Altair 8800, the first microcomputer.
 Allen bought the magazine and rushed to Currier House at Harvard College, where he showed it to high school friend Bill Gates.
 They saw potential to develop an implementation of BASIC for the system.

 Gates called Altair manufacturer Micro Instrumentation and Telemetry Systems (MITS), offering to demonstrate the implementation.
 Allen and Gates had neither an interpreter nor an Altair system, yet in the eight weeks before the demo, they developed an interpreter with the help of Monte Davidoff.
 When Allen flew to Albuquerque to meet with MITS, the interpreter worked and MITS agreed to distribute Altair BASIC.
 Allen moved to Albuquerque, Gates soon quit Harvard to join him, and they co-founded Microsoft there.
 Revenues of the company totalled $16,005 by the end of 1976.

 Allen came up with the original name of Micro-Soft, a portmanteau of microcomputer and software.
-Hyphenated in its early incarnations, on November 26, 1976, the company was registered under that name with the Secretary of State of New Mexico.
+Hyphenated in its early incarnations, on November 26, 1976, the company was registered under "Microsoft" name with the Secretary of State of New Mexico.
+The first employee Gates and Allen hired was their high school collaborator Ric Weiland.
 The company's first international office was founded on November 1, 1978, in Japan, entitled "ASCII Microsoft" (now called "Microsoft Japan"), and on November 29, 1979, the term, "Microsoft" was first used by Bill Gates.
 On January 1, 1979, the company moved from Albuquerque to a new home in Bellevue, Washington, since it was hard to recruit top programmers to Albuquerque.
 Shortly before the move, 11 of the then-13 employees posed for the staff photo on the right.